Nelson G. Gross: Kidnapping and murder

 Gross went missing on the morning of September 17, 1997.
 He was last seen driving his BMW on River Road in Edgewater, near his restaurant, the Binghamton Ferryboat.
 Other men were seen in the car with Gross as he drove to a bank near the restaurant and withdrew $20,000.
 A weeklong manhunt ensued, ending with the discovery of Gross's slashed and bludgeoned body on a wooded embankment between the Henry Hudson Parkway and the Hudson River.

-Three teenagers from Washington Heights, Manhattan, one of whom worked as a busboy at the Binghamton, were arrested for the robbery and murder of Gross, eventually pleading guilty to the crimes.
+Arrested for the murder were 17-year-old Christian Velez, 18-year-old Tony Estevez, and 17-year-old Miguel Grullon from Washington Heights, Manhattan.
+Velez worked as a busboy at the Binghamton.
+All three eventually pleaded guilty.
 They admitted to abducting Gross at gunpoint, forcing him to drive to a bank to withdraw money, and then killing him in a secluded spot along the Henry Hudson Parkway.
-Two of the accomplices were given the maximum sentence of 30 years in prison, while a third, who had entered into a plea agreement, was sentenced to 17 years.
+U.S. District Judge Alfred M. Wolin sentenced Velez and Grullon to 30 years in prison and Estevez, who had agreed to testify for the prosecution had a trial taken place, to 17 years in prison.
+Estevez was released from prison on July 31, 2013, Velez was released from prison on March 20, 2024, and Miguel Grullon was released from prison on October 21, 2024.

 Dinah Lenney, Gross's daughter by his first wife Leah, wrote a memoir about her father's murder, Bigger than Life: A Murder, a Memoir, published in 2007 by University of Nebraska Press (ISBN 978-0803229761).